Steven McGregor: Early life and education

 McGregor grew up near the leprosarium in East Arm, a suburb of Darwin, in the Northern Territory.
-His mother, who had grown up on a mission, was a healthworker at the leprosarium until its closure around 1970, and he and his siblings used to hang out there to use the swimming pool and play.
+His mother, who had grown up on a mission, was a healthworker at the leprosarium until its closure around 1970.
+He and his siblings used to hang out there to use the swimming pool and play.
 He said there was no real stigma attached to it, and the people with leprosy were fairly happy, but missed their family and homes.

-He was always fascinated by black and white photographs, and the film Papillon caught his imagination as a child.
+He was always fascinated by black and white photographs.
+The film Papillon (1973) caught his imagination as a child.

 He completed a Masters in Drama Directing at Australian Film, Television and Radio School in Sydney.

-He lost an eye at the age of 25 when he was hit in the head with a hockey stick when playing a game of hockey.
+McGregor lost an eye at the age of 25 when he was hit in the head with a hockey stick when playing a game of hockey.

 Career

 McGregor began his career as a production assistant in the Northern Territory Chief Minister's media unit in Darwin, where he worked for six years.
 His next job was as a cameraman for Imparja Television in Alice Springs.
-His first major documentary was about Australian rules football in the mid-1990s, for Channel 7 in the mid-1990s.
-After losing his eye at the age of 25, his work had to change focus from camera work, and CAAMA offered him a job, while undertaking a traineeship with CAAMA in writing and directing.
+His first major documentary was about Australian rules football in the mid-1990s, for Channel 7.

+After losing his eye at the age of 25, he had to change from camera work.
+CAAMA offered him a job, while he undertook a traineeship there in writing and directing.
 At CAAMA he met Warwick Thornton, Erica Glynn, Beck Cole, and many others.

-Since the mid-1990s, McGregor has written, directed and produced many documentaries, as well as fictional feature films TV drama and comedy series.
-His varied work includes Arafura Pearl, a 2003 documentary about Aboriginal leader Kathy Mills; Redfern Now (writing); Blue Water Empire, a documentary series about Torres Strait Islands; and Black Comedy (directing).
-He co-wote Sweet Country with David Tranter.
+Since the mid-1990s, McGregor has written, directed, and produced many documentaries, as well as fictional feature films, TV dramas, and comedy series.
+His varied work includes Arafura Pearl (2003), a documentary about Aboriginal leader Kathy Mills; Redfern Now (writing); Blue Water Empire, a documentary series about the Torres Strait Islands; and Black Comedy (directing).
+He co-wrote Sweet Country with David Tranter.
 He worked on a documentary about Archie Roach in 1999.

 In 2006 he directed My Brother Vinnie, a short documentary film about actor Aaron Pedersen and his brother.
 Written by Pedersen, and shot by Warwick Thornton (who had grown up with Pedersen), it was selected for the Melbourne International Film Festival and Message Sticks Indigenous Film Festival.

-Around 2007 he worked with Baz Luhrmann as a script consultant on his feature film Australia.
+Around 2007 McGregor worked with Baz Luhrmann as a script consultant on his feature film Australia.

-Croker Island Exodus (2012), directed and co-written by McGregor (co-written by Danielle MacLean, tells the story of 95 Aboriginal children who travelled in 1942 with their missionary carers to safety thousands of miles across the continent to Sydney, from Croker Island, after the Japanese were bombing northern Australia in 1942 during World War II.
-He cast locals to play all of the roles.
+Croker Island Exodus (2012), directed and co-written by McGregor (co-written by Danielle MacLean, tells the story of the rescue of 95 Aboriginal children who travelled from north Australia in 1942 with their missionary carers to safety across the continent to Sydney.
+They left Croker Island after the Japanese were bombing northern Australia during World War II.
+He cast locals to play all the roles.